 In 2010, Millhouse, LLC, won the tender for the restoration and renovation of New Holland Island.
-To help determine the concept and creative direction of the island’s development, Millhouse turned to the Iris Foundation, a non-commercial initiative for the support and advancement of contemporary culture and art, launched by Daria Zhukova.
-This collaboration resulted in New Holland: Cultural Urbanization, a fresh approach to the restructuring and modernization of the territory, a monument of cultural and national historical significance.
-Among the ambitious objectives set by the project is the attempt to blend organically into the infrastructure of St Petersburg, to become a part of not only the city’s history, but its very DNA, representing the city both within the country and within the wider international arena.
+To help determine the concept and creative direction of the island’s development, Millhouse turned to the Iris Foundation, a non-commercial initiative for the support and advancement of contemporary culture and art, launched by Dasha Zhukova.
+This collaboration resulted in New Holland: Cultural Urbanization, a fresh approach to the restructuring and modernization of the territory, which is a monument of cultural and national historical significance.
+Among the ambitious objectives set by the project is the attempt to blend organically into the infrastructure of Saint Petersburg, to become a part not only of the city’s history, but its very DNA, representing the city both within the country and in the wider international arena.

-The most recent chapter of New Holland's history started in 2011, when the island first re-opened to the public.
-The experimental temporary programming, Summer on New Holland (2011-2013) provided ample opportunity to conduct further social and marketing research, to more accurately define the possible functions of the future project.
+The most recent chapter of New Holland's history started in 2011, when the island first reopened to the public.
+The experimental temporary programming, Summer on New Holland (2011-2013) provided ample opportunity to conduct further social and marketing research in order to more accurately define the possible functions of the future project.

-During the 9.5 months of these seasonal programs, the island received more than 700,000 visitors, of which 90% were residents of St Petersburg.
-This crucial research helped the investors to identify a target audience, visitor profile and other key factors, allowing a more in-depth study for further planning.
+During the 9.5 months of these seasonal programs, the Island attracted more than 700,000 visitors, of whom 90% were residents of Saint Petersburg.
+This crucial research helped the investors to identify the target audience, visitor profile, and other key factors, allowing a more in-depth study for further planning.

-Following the success of the seasonal programs, the project investors decided not to proceed with the original plan to clear the territory to construct a new building.
-Instead, they chose to organize a full-fledged city park, complete with a modern and convenient infrastructure, which each and every person could find his or her place.
-The island continues to host cultural programs as well as grand-scale civic initiatives, often proposed and organized by the city’s residents themselves.
+Following the success of the seasonal programs, the investors decided not to proceed with the original plan to clear the territory to construct a new building.
+Instead, they chose to organize a full-fledged city park, complete with a modern and convenient infrastructure in which each and every person could find their place.
+The island continues to host cultural programs as well as large-scale civic initiatives, often proposed and organized by the city’s residents themselves.